The link between PTSD and hair loss

 How to deal with PTSD hair loss

-When your hair falls out as a symptom of PTSD it can be addressed using a variety of calming techniques and therapies.
+When your hair falls out as a symptom of PTSD or C-PTSD it can be addressed using a variety of calming techniques and therapies.
 Actress Sandra Bullock is quoted as saying Eye Movement Desensitisation and Reprocessing (EMDR) therapy was a big help to her in recovering from her PTSD and Alopecia areata.

 If you develop Trichotillomania, more intense specialist therapy may be required.